 - The Prey Method

-BARF, despite its yucky connotations, stands for “Biologically Appropriate Raw Food” or “Bones and Raw Food."
+Despite its yucky connotations, BARF stands for "Biologically Appropriate Raw Food" or "Bones and Raw Food."
 Redbarn-filled bones are a good example of this.
-You can purchase prepackaged BARF foods from a BARF purveyor, but it’s also possible to create your own BARF diet.
-Dr. Janet Tobiassen Crosby, DVM cautions, “Feeding a raw diet without researching nutrition could be detrimental if basic needs aren't met.”
-Crosby recommends, “If considering this diet, please do thorough research, speak to your veterinarian as well as people who ‘BARF’ their pets for tips and resources to assist with the ‘to BARF or not to BARF?’ decision.”
+You can purchase prepackaged BARF foods from a BARF purveyor, but creating your BARF diet for dogs is possible.
+Dr. Janet Tobiassen Crosby, DVM, cautions, "Feeding a raw diet without researching nutrition could be detrimental if basic needs aren't met."
+Crosby recommends, "If considering this diet, please do thorough research, speak to your veterinarian and people who 'BARF' their pets for tips and resources to assist with the 'to BARF or not to BARF?' decision."

 The Prey Method involves essentially offering your pet a whole animal.
 Beef, chicken, turkey, and fish are affordable and accessible.
 Beneful dog food offers different meals including beef, chicken, fish, and turkey.
-Other options include fowl (like hens) or unusual protein like pig’s feet.
+Other options include fowl (like hens) or unusual protein like pig's feet.
 Some raw cat food enthusiasts will drop a whole bird on the floor - claws, feathers, beak, and all.
-Not every dog can handle a whole raw animal.
+Unfortunately, not every dog can handle a whole raw animal.
 So take care when attempting to make a switch by slowly transitioning into raw food.
 Instinct dog food also has a variety of options with raw food mixed with grains and vegetables.
 Similarly, I and Love and You also has a variety of dog food options.

 When taking the DIY approach, the recommended balance is at least 80% raw meat with 20% other ingredients like vegetables or carbohydrates.
 Of the 80%, less than 25% should be skin and fat, less than 25% should be organ meat, and the majority should be muscle meat.
 Take into consideration all the above requirements while formulating their dog meals.
 Some pet owners mash veggies and ground meat into a bowl.
-Some puree meat, veggies, and yogurt and then freeze portions in cupcake tins.
+Some puree meat, veggies, and yogurt, and then freeze portions in cupcake tins.
 Some include oats, sweet potatoes, rice, or other carbs.
-Research the options, and speak with your veterinarian before making any major changes to your pet’s diet.
+Research the options, and speak with your veterinarian before making major changes to the diet of your dog.

 Benefits of a Raw Food Diet